Shao-Kui/3DScenePlatform/README.md

 \[Paper\] \[Video\] \[Supp\] (Coming Soon)

-This project is also the container for our work on Photography in 3D residential scenes.
+This project is also the container for our work on automatic Photography in 3D residential scenes.
 The related source code includes:
 ```
 root/
 --autoview.py